 There are some cool museums that I recommend checking out, like the Heineken factory, the Van Gogh, Anne Frank House, and the Rijksmuseum (one of the best art museums in the world).

-Hanging out in Vondelpark amazing and a great place to spend the afternoon.
-Located just Southwest of the city center, it’s enormous size attract thousands upon thousands of people when the weather is nice.
-Everything about this park is stunningly beautiful.
+Vondelpark is the biggest and most amazing place to spend your afternoon on a nice day.
+Located just Southwest of the city center, it’s enormous size attract thousands upon thousands of people to hang out daily.
 When I was there, I saw countless people relaxing, smoking joints, and having a picnic with their friends.
-No wonder why this park attracts over 10 million annual visitors every year.
+I recommend riding your bike through so you can see the park in its entirely!

 Take a canal cruise!
 They are only €10 Euros for an hour, and the views from the canals are amazing.
 You can see a lot more of Amsterdam via the canals, as opposed to just on land.
 The tour guides are usually great and funny, so you can learn some things while getting a geographical idea of the layout of the land.